 Our choir membership is composed of all ages and skill levels with one common unity of spirit; that of proclaiming the joy of the Christian life through music.
 We’d love to have you join one of our choirs.
 Most of our choirs require no auditions.
 All our choirs perform a wide diversity of musical styles.
 Besides making great music together, you’ll discover a true sense of family within our choir membership.
-Please consider enriching your life be becoming active in one of our choirs here at Auburn UMC.
-For more information, please contact our director of Music, Gary Klarenbeek, at 334-826-8800 or via e-mail at GaryK@aumc.net.
+Please consider enriching your life by becoming active in one of our choirs here at Auburn UMC.
+For more information, please contact our interim Director of Music, Dale Peterson, at 334-826-8800 or via e-mail at firstname.lastname@example.org.
 We look forward to welcoming you into our musical family at Auburn UMC.

-As the largest musical group at Auburn UMC, consisting of over 90 volunteer members from all walks of life, the Chancel Choir leads worship each Sunday for the 11:00am service and presents three major performances each year.
-Ability to read musical scores is desired, but lessons can be provided to develop this skill.
+As the largest musical group at Auburn UMC, consisting of numerous volunteer members from all walks of life, the Chancel Choir leads worship each Sunday for the 11:00am service and presents three major performances each year.
+The ability to read musical scores is desired, but lessons can be provided to develop this skill.
 The Chancel Choir practices Thursdays from 6:30 – 8:30pm in the Choir Room.

-To learn more about adult choirs at Auburn UMC, please contact Director of Worship Gary Klarenbeek at 334-826-8800 or email@example.com.
+To learn more about adult choirs at Auburn UMC, please contact our interim Director of Music Dale Peterson at 334-826-8800 or email@example.com.

 Joyful Chimes for 1st-3rd graders

-In interactive ways, children are taught rhythms, reading music, listening skills and other related skills.
+In interactive ways, children are taught rhythms, reading music, listening skills, and other related skills.
 Using hand chimes, children provide special music for worship services throughout the year.
 We meet every Sunday during the school year.
-If you are interested, please email Emily.

 Joyful Ringers for 4th-6th graders

-This group has been in existence for over 20 years and continue to use handbells to learn new techniques.
+This group has been in existence for over 20 years and continues to use handbells to learn new techniques.
 Children have fun in rehearsals learning how to help lead the congregation worship time and preparing for the annual Bell Festival (Road Trip).
 We meet Sunday evenings during the school year.
-If you are interested, please email Emily.

 Genuine Bells for 7th-12th graders